 While many of these records may be cloud-based, don’t assume that secure, or even functional Wi-Fi will be available when you get back.
 It may not be.
 For that reason, it is best to have the physical documents.

 Finally, re-opening faster could be a real competitive advantage.
-The first stores or establishments that sell food, hardware, ice or gasoline that re-open will likely do an enormous amount of business.
+The first stores or establishments that sell food, hardware, ice or gasoline that re-open will experience explosive pent-up demand.

 A little preparation today can save your business.